Investigation Guide

 The practical check: if a state DOC portal returns empty for someone recently convicted, search the county jail portal for the county where the trial and sentencing occurred.
 For a full explanation of how this works across all three custody tiers, see our inmate search guide.

-Sometimes the result is not empty — it returns dozens or hundreds of matches and none of them are clearly the right person.
+Sometimes the result is not truly empty.
+It returns dozens or hundreds of matches and none of them are clearly the right person.
 This is a different problem from a true empty result, but it produces the same outcome: no useful information.

 Common surname situations where this happens most: searches for Spanish-language surnames in high-immigration counties (Garcia, Martinez, Rodriguez in Miami-Dade, Los Angeles, or Harris County), common Chinese surnames in Bay Area counties (Chen, Wang, Li in Santa Clara or Alameda), South Asian surnames in Middlesex County NJ, or simply common English surnames like Smith or Johnson in any large county.